kanghuawu/JavaUML_Parser/README.md

 ### Test Cases and Results

-There are four test cases for UML Class Diagrams and one for UML Sequence Diagrams.
+There are five test cases for UML Class Diagrams and one for UML Sequence Diagrams.
 If you are interested in looking at details of them, you can go to [resources folder](https://github.com/kanghuawu/cmpe202-personal-project/tree/master/java-uml-parser/src/main/resources).
 You can also briefly look at what diagrams are created:

 Test case 1: